Man-with-beard-looking-through-magnifying-glass

 A is for Audience

-• Why they’re looking for that particular type of content
+Why they’ll be looking for this kind of content

 B is for Brand